 Accessible playground equipment is available at Lake Worth West Park (4150 Vermont Ave., 561-649-9600) in the central part of the county.
 County playgrounds are inspected and maintained to ensure the safest and most enjoyable experience for families.

 Select county parks offer Fitness Zone exercise areas, fitness stations and exercise courses for all abilities.
 At John Prince Park, a Fitness Zone allows families to use 17 pieces of resistance equipment that use your body weight for strength training.

 Fitness stations with accessible equipment also are available at Westgate Park and Recreation Center (3691 Oswego Ave., West Palm Beach, 561-694-5455) and Lake Worth West Park (4150 Vermont Ave., 561-649-9600).

 Families also can spend time stretching, bending and balancing at exercise courses in various parks throughout Palm Beach County.

-Visit pbcParks.com for more information on enjoying our parks with children who have a disability.
+Visit the park system's website for more information on enjoying our parks with children who have disabilities.

 Bibi Baksh is a public relations specialist for Palm Beach County Parks and Recreation Department.